coltonhurst/breakout-js/README.md

 The tutorial can be found [here](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).

-Currently, I'm following the tutorial!
-Though I really want to refactor the code and make things concise and pretty, I'll wait until I finish all 10 steps.
-Then I can go back and make some modifications :)
+I've currently finished the tutorial.
+I was originally planning on refactoring the code and adding some new features to the game, but that's tabled for now.

+This was a good project to learn the basics of the HTML canvas and how it can be used for game development.
+I can easily see how powerful HTML5 games can be easily written thanks to the new canvas.